InternLM/lmdeploy/docs/en/restful_api.md

 - /v1/completions

-However, we recommend users try our own api `generate` which provides more arguments for users to modify.
+However, we recommend users try our own api `/v1/interactive/completions` which provides more arguments for users to modify.
 The performance is comparatively better.

-**Note** please, if you want to launch multiple requests, you'd better set different `session_id` for both `/v1/chat/completions` and `/generate` apis.
+**Note** please, if you want to launch multiple requests, you'd better set different `session_id` for both `/v1/chat/completions` and `/v1/interactive/completions` apis.
 Or, we will set them random values.

 ### python